How to build concentration?

 Meditation is a state of non-doing

-But did that help?
+Did that help?

-Of course, you can create the right atmosphere – a cosy bed, dim lighting, soothing music, incense, etc. And that’s it.
+Of course, you can create the right atmosphere – a cosy bed, dim lighting, soothing music, incense, etc. And that’s to it.

 You can “be” in meditation, but you cannot “do” it.

-Meditation is the art to go beyond mind while concentration is a technique to strengthen your mind.
+In fact, meditation is the art to go beyond mind while concentration is a technique to strengthen your mind.

-And also, the use of an extra “a” after most of the Hindu phenomenon and names of the Hindu gods is insulting.
+And also, the use of an extra “a” after most of the Hindu phenomenon, and names of the Hindu gods is insulting.
+It is!

 Does it not surprise you that westerners address Bhagwan Ram as Rama while they never address Jesus as ‘Jesusa?’

-And mind you, it’s Vivekanand, not Vivekananda.
+And, it’s Vivekanand, not Vivekananda.